astampoulis/makam-paper-funpearl/makamcode/09-typgen.md

 ``We mentioned Hindley-Milner / we don't want you to be sad. \\
 This paper's going to end soon / and it wasn't all that bad. \\
 \hspace{1em}\vspace{-0.5em} \\
-(Before we get to that though / it's time to get a break. \\
+(Before we get to that, though / it's time to take a break. \\
 If taksims seem monotonous / then put on some Nick Drake.) \\
 \hspace{1em}\vspace{-0.5em} \\
 We'll gather unif-variables / with structural recursion \\